flixlix/power-flow-card-plus/README.md

 Else, if you prefer the graphical editor, use the menu to add the resource:

 1. Make sure, advanced mode is enabled in your user profile (click on your user name to get there)
+2. Navigate to Settings -> Dashboards
+3. Click three dot icon
+4. Select Resources
-2. Navigate to Configuration -> Dashboards -> Resources Tab.
-Hit (+ ADD RESOURCE) icon
+5. Hit (+ ADD RESOURCE) icon
-3. Enter URL `/local/power-flow-card.js` and select type "JavaScript Module".
+6. Enter URL `/local/power-flow-card.js` and select type "JavaScript Module".
    (Use `/hacsfiles/power-flow-card/power-flow-card.js` and select "JavaScript Module" for HACS install if HACS didn't do it already)

 ## Using the card